How cord blood saves lives

-Another benefit is that donors and patients don’t need to be an exact match, as the stem cells in cord blood aren’t mature and can develop to suit their recipient.
-Cord blood can be a great option for people from Black, Asian and minority ethnic backgrounds, who it can be harder to find a match for on the stem cell register.
+Also, donors and recipients don’t need to be an exact match, as the stem cells in cord blood aren’t so mature and can develop to suit their recipient.
+That means it’s easier to find matches.
+To find out more about cord please visit this site.

 How much cord blood do you collect?

-We’re aiming to grow our cord blood bank to 10,000 cord blood units by 2021.
+We’re aiming to grow our cord blood bank to 10,000 searchable cord blood units by 2022.
 A bank this size would mean 80% of people who need transplants could find a match.
 At the moment, only half get the match they so desperately need.

 What diseases can cord blood treat?